-In July 2013, Planet Hollywood terminated its lease with a third-party in order to retake possession of the larger performance theater space in Planet Hollywood, recently rebranded as The AXIS Powered by Monster at Planet Hollywood Resort & Casino.
-In connection with that transaction, Planet Hollywood has refurbished the theater and entered into a two-year performance agreement with Britney Spears pursuant to which Ms. Spears agreed to perform a total of 96 shows at the refurbished The AXIS Powered by Monster at Planet Hollywood Resort & Casino.
+In July 2013, Planet Hollywood terminated its lease with a third-party in order to retake possession of the larger performance theater space in Planet Hollywood, recently rebranded as The Axis at Planet Hollywood.
+In connection with that transaction, Planet Hollywood has refurbished the theater and entered into a two-year performance agreement with Britney Spears pursuant to which Ms. Spears agreed to perform at the recently refurbished The Axis at Planet Hollywood.
 The agreement has recently been amended to add additional shows.
 The performance agreement with Ms. Spears contains customary representations, warranties, covenants and agreements and exclusivity and non-compete provisions for similar transactions.